nomenarkt/vitaltrack/README.md

 * `unit`
 * `medicine_id`

+### Financial Contributions

+Tracks donations for each medicine.

 The Airtable API token is supplied via the `AIRTABLE_TOKEN` environment variable.
 Never commit secrets to version control.

 ---